s3ql/s3ql/rst/backends.rst

 Note that when using Keystone authentication, you can (and have to) specify the storage region of the container as well.
-Also note that when using Keystone v3 authentication, the `domain` option is required.
+Also note that when using Keystone v3 authentication, the :var:`domain` option is required.

 In both cases, *hostname* name should be the name of the authentication server.
 The storage container must already exist (most